4nuragb/PGM/README.md

 # PGM
-A collection of the study, discussions, assignments and project done in the Probabilistic Machine Learning and Graphical Model course taught in IIIT Allahabad
+A collection of the study, discussions, assignments and project work done in the Probabilistic Machine Learning and Graphical Model course taught in IIIT Allahabad